flinesse/fatamatsu/zola.md

 # Your own data.
 [extra]
 ```
-Note: Section configuration options apply only to the direct pages, not to any subsections' pages.
+**Note**: Section configuration options apply only to the direct pages, not to any subsections' pages.

 Page front matter (defaults), available to templates as `page`: